103,95 €

 Autorenporträt

-Dr. Kangyin Dong is an Associate Professor in the School of International Trade and Economics, University of International Business and Economics, Beijing, China.
-His research interests include energy economics, climate change economics, and economics of natural gas and renewable energy.
-Dr. Dong serves for several academic journals as an Associate Editor including Energy Economics, Economic Analysis and Policy, Petroleum Science, and Journal of Economic Statistics.
-Dr. Dong has published more than 200 papers appearing in journals such as Energy Economics, Energy Policy, World Development, and The World Economy.Jiaman Li is a Lecturer in the School of Economics and Management, China University of Geosciences Beijing (Beijing, China).
+Dr. Kangyin Dong is an Associate Professor in the School of International Trade and Economics at the University of International Business and Economics in Beijing, China.
+He specializes in Energy Economics, Climate Change Economics, and the Economics of Natural Gas and Renewable Energy.
+With over 200 published papers in leading journals such as Energy Economics, Ecological Economics, and World Development, Dr. Dong has gained recognition as a prominent researcher in his field.
+His accolades include being listed as a "Highly Cited Researcher" by Clarivate and a "Top 2% Scientist" by Stanford University.
+Additionally, he serves as an Associate Editor for several academic journals, including Economic Analysis and Policy and Petroleum Science.
+Dr. Dong's work significantly contributes to understanding the economic implications of energy and environmental policies on a global scale.Jiaman Li is a Lecturer in the School of Economics and Management, China University of Geosciences Beijing (Beijing, China).
 Her research interests include green trade, low-carbon economics, and applied econometrics.
 She has published many papers appearing in journals such as Applied Energy, Energy Economics, Renewable Energy, Resources Policy, Energy Efficiency, and Applied Economics.